DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-05 Narrative Tasks.md

 # Things That Should Probably Be Addressed Sooner Rather than Later

 ## Changing the Way we Think About Dialogue
 My intention was for this game to have a narrative that was interesting enough to keep players invested in the world and characters while they played the game.
-Not just because I wanted to make a good game, but because I also wanted to give you a chance to show more of your wriin
+Not just because I wanted to make a good game, but because I also wanted to give you a chance to show more of your writing.
+But, if we want to do that, then we have to make sure we give the narrative as much love as the rest of the game.

 I've got a couple concerns with how the dialogue is currently implemented:
 - Interrupts the flow of gameplay w/out feeling significant